celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/quick-start.md

 The `vote` address under `authorizedSigners` should match `$CELO_VOTE_SIGNER_ADDRESS`.

-This operation also transfers 1 cGLD to the vote signer address, for you to use for transaction fees.

 ## Lock Celo Gold

 To vote for validator groups and on governance proposals you will need to lock Celo Gold.
-This is to keep the network secure by making sure each unit of Celo Gold can only be used to vote once.
+This is to keep the network secure by making sure each unit of Celo Gold can only be used to vote once. `ReleaseGold` contracts that permit voting

 Specify the amount of Celo Gold you wish to lock (don’t include the  `< >`  braces).
 All amounts are given as wei, i.e units of 10^-18 Celo Gold.
 For example, 1 cGLD = 1000000000000000000.

+{% hint style="warning" %}
+Make sure to leave at least 1 Celo Gold unlocked to pay for transaction fees.
+{% endhint %}

 ```bash
 # Using the Beneficiary Ledger